-Hypoxylon canker, caused by Hypoxylon mammatum, is a fungal disease that, in our region, affects primarily Trembling Aspen and Black Poplar trees.
+Hypoxylon canker, caused by Hypoxylon mammatum, is a fungal disease that, in our region, affects primarily trembling aspen, balsam poplar, and Swedish columnar aspen trees.

-A patch of mottled orange and black bark marks the canker sites.
-The pathogen may live on dead wood and is referred to as white rot.
+A patch of mottled orange and black bark marks the canker site.
 This disease is usually fatal once the trunk is infected.

-Where possible try to reduce wounding to trunk or branches to eliminate infection sites.
-Prune out any affected wood and immediately dispose of it in a landfill or by burning.
+Where possible try to reduce wounding the trunk or branches to eliminate infection sites.
+Prune out any infected wood and immediately dispose of it in a landfill or by burning.

 Close up of Hypoxylon Canker damage